Reading-eScience-Centre/coverage-jsapi/Coverage.md

 `options` - Optional.
 An options object.

-`options.embed` - Optional.
-An object with members `domain` and/or `range` with value `true`.
+`options.eagerload` - Optional.
 Only applies when the operation is run against a server.
-Indicates a preference to the server to embed the domain and/or range data in a single response.
+If `true`, indicates a preference to the server to return all data in a single response, instead of including links for loading further data in an on-demand (lazy) manner.
 The server may not support or honor the preference.
 Note that this preference, whether fulfilled or not, has no influence on the JavaScript API.

 ### Example